OpenPoolProject/stratum/README.md

 ## How is this workspace organized?
 ```
     stratum
-          └── client  # A client implementation of the stratum protocol
+          └── server  # A generic stratum implementation
           └── proxy   # A TCP proxy that will hold and load balance connections
-          └── server  # A generic stratum implementation
-          └── types   # The collection of types required for Stratum.
 ```

 ## Development